Towards Aligned Data Removal via Twin Machine Unlearning: Introduction

 \section{Introduction}

-ML model providers tend to collect extensive data from the Internet and utilize it to train their machine learning models.
+Machine learning model providers tend to collect extensive data from the Internet and utilize it to train their machine learning models.
 The recent introduction of data privacy and protection regulations (European Union’s GDPR \cite{regulation2018general}, and California Consumer Privacy Act (CCPA) \cite{goldman2020introduction}) obligate these model providers to comply with the request-to-delete \cite{dang2021right} from the data owner.
 For example, a corporation offering facial recognition services might acquire facial images from the Internet to train their facial recognition models.
 Subsequently, a user might discover that the company has utilized his/her facial images in model training.
 In such a scenario, the user reserves the right to petition the company to revise the facial recognition model to forget his/her facial image data.

-The straightforward solution is to entirely discard the trained model, delete his/her facial images from the training data, and re-train a new model (\emph{i.e.,} called \emph{gold model}).
-Unfortunately, training from scratch is expensive and time-consuming.
+The straightforward solution is to entirely discard the trained model, delete his/her facial images from the training data, and re-train a new model from scratch (\emph{i.e.,} called \emph{gold model}).
+Unfortunately, re-training from scratch is expensive.
 Therefore, machine unlearning \cite{garg2020formalizing,ginart2019making,cao2015towards, gupta2021adaptive, sekhari2021remember, brophy2021machine,ullah2021machine} has garnered considerable attention, aiming to \emph{efficiently revise} a trained model to forget a cohort of training data, without affecting the performance on the remaining data.